bitterjug/kashana/docs/elm-notes.rst

 type for updates to any of the fields.
 But this duplicates the structure of the record in the message type which is probably redundant.
 And in any case we have a second record which is a version of the original record with the editable fields replaced with field.
-How about an abstraction something like a django form which comprises a dictionary of field names and the corresponding field object?
+How about an abstraction something like a Django form which comprises a dictionary of field names and the corresponding field object?
 Then we could probably simplify handling of the update messages AND the Saved message passing the field name around as an extra parameter.